interrzero/base-docker-images/examples/README.md

 # Examples Directory

-This directory contains simple example Dockerfiles and configurations that demonstrate how to use Aquia's hardened base Docker images in real-world applications.
+This directory contains simple example Dockerfiles and configurations that demonstrate how to use i0's hardened base Docker images in real-world applications.

 ## ⚠️ Important Notice

 **These examples are for demonstration purposes only.** The version tags in these Dockerfiles use `:latest` as placeholders and are NOT kept up-to-date.
 They may reference outdated images with security vulnerabilities.

-**For production use, always replace `:latest` with current version tags from the [officially published images](https://github.com/orgs/aquia-inc/packages?repo_name=base-docker-images).**
+**For production use, always replace `:latest` with current version tags from the [officially published images](https://github.com/orgs/interrzero/packages?repo_name=base-docker-images).**

 ## Available Examples